Hotels lost in History

 - Nassau: Royal Victoria.
 The first luxury hotel in the Bahamas, built in 1861 and closed in 1971.
 The abandoned building sat vacant for years, gradually being stripped, until it burned down in the mid-1990's.
 A parking lot replaced it.
 The sprawling gardens of the hotel remain, however.
 Link to photographs here.

-1940: Opening year.
-The hotel was originally a luxury apartment building, and was designed to be part of the new Civic Center.
+Carrera, Santiago de Chile: since 1940, its opening year, the hotel was originally a luxury apartment building, and designed to be part of the new Civic Center.
 1940s-60s: The guest list included a mix of socialites, jet-setters and celebrities.
 1985: Pro-democracy guerillas attempted to blow up Pincohet's office from one of the most desirable rooms in the hotel (see Legendary Stories).
 2001: Hoteles Carrera increased its capital through the issue of 5,358,920 shares equivalent to US$6.2mil.
 In December 2004 the hotel closed for conversion to government offices.

 - Macau, Hotel Bela Vista